Ignacio Comonfort

-Ignacio Gregorio Comonfort de los Ríos ([iɣˈnasjo komoɱˈfoɾ ðe los ˈri.os]; 12 March 1812 – 13 November 1863), known as Ignacio Comonfort, was a Mexican politician and soldier who was also president during La Reforma.
+Ignacio Gregorio Comonfort de los Ríos ([iɣˈnasjo komoɱˈfoɾ ðe los ˈri.os]; 12 March 1812 – 13 November 1863), also known as Ignacio Comonfort, was a Mexican politician and soldier who was also president during La Reforma.

-He had played a leading role in the liberal Plan of Ayutla which overthrew the dictatorship of Santa Anna in 1855, and then served in the cabinet of the new president, Juan Alvarez.
-He gained a reputation as a moderate and assumed the presidency when Alvarez stepped down after only a few months.
-The Constitution of 1857 was drafted during his presidency.
-The constitution was met with opposition from conservatives and the Catholic Church when it was promulgated in February 1857 over its anti-clerical provisions, most notably the Lerdo law, which stripped the church of most of its rural properties.
-The measure also forced Mexico's indigenous peoples to sell sizeable portions of their communal lands.
-Controversy was further inflamed when the government mandated that all civil servants take an oath to uphold the new constitution, which left Catholic public servants with the choice between either keeping their jobs or being excommunicated.
+He played a leading role in the liberal movement under the Plan of Ayutla to overthrow the dictatorship of Santa Anna in 1855; he then served in the cabinet of the new president, Juan Álvarez.
+Comonfort was a moderate liberal and assumed the presidency when Álvarez stepped down after only a few months.
+The Constitution of 1857 was drafted during his presidency, incorporating changes enacted in individual laws of the Liberal Reform.
+The constitution was met with opposition from conservatives as its forceful anticlerical provisions undermined the economic power and privileged status of the Catholic Church as an institution.
+Most notably the Lerdo law stripped the Church's ability to hold property.
+The law also forced the breakup of communal land holdings of indigenous communities, which enabled them to resist integration economically and culturally.
+The controversy was further inflamed when the government mandated that all civil servants take an oath to uphold the new constitution, which left Catholic public servants with the choice between either keeping their jobs or being excommunicated.

-Comonfort, who had been dealing with revolts since the beginning of his administration, was dissatisfied with how weak the constitution would leave the president, and also hoped to compromise with the conservatives.
-He joined the conservative Plan of Tacubaya against the constitution in December 1857, amounting to a self coup against congress, only to be completely abandoned by his liberal allies.
-He backed out of the plan, and resigned the presidency in favor of his constitutional successor, the president of the Supreme Court, Benito Juarez.
-Comonfort then left the country as the War of Reform broke out.

-Comonfort returned to the country in 1862 to fight against the Second French Intervention in Mexico but was killed in action on 13 November 1863.
+Comonfort considered the anticlerical articles of the constitution too radical, likely to provoke a violent reaction.
+He also objected to the deliberate weakening of the power of the executive branch of government by empowering the legislative branch.
+He had been dealing with revolts since the beginning of his administration and the new constitution left the president powerless to act.
+Hoping to reach compromise with the conservatives and other opponents of the constitution, he joined the Plan of Tacubaya, nullifying the constitution in December 1857.
+Congress was dissolved and Comonfort remained as president, only to be completely abandoned by his liberal allies.
+He backed out of the plan and resigned from the presidency.
+He was succeeded by the president of the Supreme Court, Benito Juárez.
+Comonfort went into exile as the bloody Reform War broke out, a civil war the conservatives lost in 1861.
+Comonfort returned to the country in 1862 to fight against the invasion by France that Mexican conservatives supported.
+Comonfort was killed in action in defense of the Republic on 13 November 1863.